-Section 1.4 Chapter Indemnification
+Section 1.4 Indemnification

-The Chapter shall indemnify, defend, save and hold harmless the Village and its officials, representatives and agents against any and all claims, demands, suits or other forms of liability (monetary or otherwise) and for all costs involved, including legal costs incurred by the Village that shall arise out of or by reason of action taken or not taken by the Village, as long as the Village does not initiate or prosecute the cause of action, in complying with the provisions of this Article.
-If an improper deduction is made, the Chapter shall refund directly to the employee(s) any such amount and report it to the Village within five (5) business days prior to the issuance of the employee's next payroll check.
+The Union shall indemnify and save the Employer harmless against any and all claims, demands, suit or other forms of liability that may arise out of or reason of any action taken by the Employer for the purpose of complying with any provisions of this Article.
+If an incorrect deduction is made, the Union shall refund any such amount directly to the involved police sergeant.

-HOURS OF WORK AND OVERTIME
+ARTICLE II HOURS OF WORK AND OVERTIME

-Section 1.5 Application of Article
+Section 2.1 Application of Article